-Many British people own holiday apartments in Spain and let their properties to holiday-makers when they are not using them themselves.
-The apartments are usually well maintained and in beautiful locations.
-The owners advertise in Sunday as "Dalton's newspapers, in iournals such Weekly" or "Exchange & Mart" or in exclusive magazines such as "The Lady".
+Many British people own holiday apartments in Spain and let their properties to holiday-makers when they are not using them themselves. usually well maintained The apartments are and in beautiful locations.
+The owners advertise in Sunday newspapers, iournals as "Dalton's in such Weekly" or "Exchange & Mart" or in exclusive magazines such as "The Lady".